opencadc-metadata-curation/collection2caom2/data_engineering_process/process.md

 ## Encapsulating the TDM->CAOM Mapping

 There are multiple ways to encapsulate the TDM->CAOM mapping for a collection:
-   1. DEs provide blueprint files, or code to generate the blueprint files.
+   1. Astronomers provide blueprint files, or code to generate the blueprint files.
       1. This is new work for every collection except MEGAPIPE and CGPS.
-   1. DEs provide code that creates a blueprint.
+   1. Astronomers provide code that creates a blueprint.
       1. This is new work for every collection.
-   1. DEs provide code that creates an Observation.
+   1. Astronomers provide code that creates an Observation.
       1. This exists for OMM.
-   1. DEs provide code that works with the Java fits2caom2.
-Developers adapt it, with the approval of the reviewing DE, to the python fits2caom2 execution environment.
+   1. Astronomers provide code that works with the Java fits2caom2.
+Developers adapt it, with the approval of the reviewing astronomers, to the python fits2caom2 execution environment.
       1. This code exists for multiple collections.
       1. There is new work required to test this code in the python environment.
-         1. The DE will identify a representative set of test files.
+         1. The astronomer will identify a representative set of test files.
          1. The developer will set up repeatable tests that use this representative file set.
-         1. Iteratively compare the python CAOM instances with operational CAOM instances, modify the drop-in changes, until the developer and the DE agree the python CAOM instances are correct.
+         1. Iteratively compare the python CAOM instances with operational CAOM instances, modify the drop-in changes, until the developer and the astronomer agree the python CAOM instances are correct.
-   1. DEs update the UML for CAOM with the mapping for a collection, which is then turned into a blueprint.
+   1. Astronomers update the UML for CAOM with the mapping for a collection, which is then turned into a blueprint.
       1. Blueprint generation from the updated model could be automated with the use of draw.io, and the development of a plugin.

 ## What Happens When CAOM Changes